 13.3.3.2.
 Item non-response - rate

-The item non-response rate is negligible, as interviewers chase enterprises to obtain a complete response
+The item non-response rate is very low since interviewers were instructed to chase enterprises and obtain a complete response.

 13.3.3.2.1.
 Methods used for item non-response treatment